jorge-borbinha/reDimLungs/README.md

 ## Description

-The ReDimLungs program reads a standard voxel phantom and a user-defined task list to perform volumetric modifications on a specified organ. reDimLungs was developed to work specifically on the lungs.
+The ReDimLungs program reads a reference voxel phantom and a user-defined task list to perform volumetric modifications on a specified organ. reDimLungs was developed to work specifically on the lungs.
 Its primary function is to adjust the dimensions of the left or right lung to match patient-specific measurements.
 The program's workflow involves:

 - Reading configuration parameters and phantom dimensions from an input file: reDimLungs.in.
 - Identifying the target organ (right or left lung) and its initial dimensions within the phantom.